Find your care

 UCLA Advantages for Peyronie’s Disease Treatment

-Dr. Jesse Mills and the team at The Men’s Clinic - UCLA Health are at the forefront of treating Peyronie’s disease, both surgically and medically.
-Dr. Mills was a principal investigator for Auxilium Pharmaceuticals’ late-stage study of XIAFLEX in 2011 and 2012.
+Dr. Jesse Mills and the team at The Men’s Clinic at UCLA are at the forefront of treating Peyronie’s disease, both surgically and medically.
+Dr. Mills was a principal investigator for Auxilium Pharmaceuticals’ late-stage study of XIAFLEX in 2011 and 2012 to achieve FDA approval.
 XIAFLEX is an FDA-approved injectable medication used to treat adult men with Peyronie’s disease who have plaque that can be felt and a visible curve in their penis.
 XIAFLEX, after injected into the tissue, works to help weaken and break down the plaque.
 Dr. Mills is a national leader in using XIAFLEX, and it is the first drug to be approved by the U.S. Food and Drug Administration (FDA) for the treatment of Peyronie's disease.

 For more information and to schedule an appointment, please call the UCLA Urology Appointment line at 310-794-7700.